 '''

 import library

 read csv from

-https://priscilla.fitped.eu/data/pandas/space_titanic.csv
+https://priscilla.fitped.eu/data/pandas/space titanic.csv

+explore the dataset

 '''

 Load the data from space_titanic.csv.
 Examine the data in the dataset and determine the age group of passengers that were most transported to another dimension.
 Create the age groups on a 10-year interval.
 Print the result in the following format, including the number of passengers moved: